 A new partnership offering patients a ‘digital first’ experience has been announced by Patients Know Best and Healthcare Communications.
 For healthcare providers, this integrates two leading health tech companies to offer patients what no one supplier can, ‘digital first’ interactions at every touchpoint of the patient journey – from referral to discharge.

-With end to end digital management of everything from e-letters, mass registration, feedback surveys, appointment booking and reminders, to patient access to health records, test results, joint care planning, virtual consultations, self-assessment and management, the partnership will radically improve the way patients interact with their health and care services, creating a more seamless digital experience that also helps to balance the books.
+With end-to-end digital management of everything e-letters, mass registration, feedback surveys, appointment booking and reminders, to patient access to health records, test results, joint care planning, virtual consultations, self-assessment and management, the partnership will radically improve the way patients interact with their health and care services, creating a more seamless digital experience that also helps to balance the books.

 Kenny Bloxham, Managing Director at Healthcare Communications said: “This partnership offers patients a superior digital-first user experience.
 Every piece of the patient’s healthcare information is now available within a few taps on their smartphone.
 From accessing their health record to attending a virtual clinic or completing a follow-up e-form, our partnership means NHS trusts can capitalise on two multi-award-winning solutions in one platform.